As we enter the 4th year of our annual Janet Wood Innovation Award, we’re proud to look back on all of the achievements so far.

 - Nombrero wet diet feeder, by Vanessa Jenkins

-- Rat Scratcher, by Sarah Taylor – available in September
+- Rat Scratcher, by Sarah Taylor – available now!

 Despite not taking the top spot, we have taken several other designs put forward in the competition, manufactured and sold successfully too.
 This includes the Lilypad, Mouse Mezzanine, the Tunnel Clip and we will be releasing the C-Saw later this year after coming 2nd in the JWI Award 2019.